Communicating A Planned CEO Transition

 - Share relevant information about the new chief executive’s participation in events, initiatives, and observations from the initial months in office.

 Once the organization has selected a new chief executive, it is important to announce the hire with excitement and confidence.
-The communications should be designed to publicly welcome the new executive and introduce him or her to the organization and the community.
+The communications should be designed to publicly welcome the new executive and introduce them to the organization and the community.

 The board should consider the best way to inform staff and key stakeholders, presumably the two groups who have been most involved throughout the process.
 During the introduction, the board can highlight a few reasons it believes the incoming executive is the right choice for the organization and then allow the executive to introduce themself.